-According to the Housing Census report, Myanmar's population was 51 million in 2014, and substandard housing, such as housing with bamboo walls, accounted for 51.2% of the total housing across the country (Department of Population [DoP], 2015).
-Therefore, it is important to promptly address the immediate housing needs of the most disadvantaged individuals living in substandard conditions (DoP, 2017).
+According to the Housing Census report, Myanmar's population recorded 51 million in 2014 and substandard housing, such as housing with bamboo walls, accounted for 51.2% of the total housing across the country (Department of Population, 2015).
+Therefore, it is important to promptly address the immediate housing needs of the most disadvantaged individuals living in substandard conditions (Department of Population, 2017).

-However, the progress of public housing construction by Myanmar government has significantly fallen behind demand, leaving many individuals unable to afford the available units (Rhoads et al., 2020).
-In addition, in 2017, the JICA survey group conducted on-site surveys concerning the state of the quality control of housing buildings in Yangon (where most public housing units were constructed).
-According to the results, it was found that some public housing buildings had poor concrete finishing, the precision of the formworks was low, and the work was not well finished overall (JICA, 2018).
-In addition, according to a report by the ADB in 2019, the climate resilience design for low- and middle-cost housing that can resist cyclones and earthquakes, to which Myanmar is prone, needs to be considered (ADB, 2019).
+The progress of public housing construction by the Myanmar government has significantly fallen behind demand, leaving many individuals unable to afford the available units (Rhoads et al., 2020).
+In addition, the Japan International

+Cooperation Agency survey group conducted on-site surveys concerning the state of the quality control of housing buildings in Yangon (where most public housing units were constructed) in 2017 found that some public housing buildings had poor concrete finishing, low precision of the formworks and incomplete overall work (Japan International Cooperation Agency, 2018).
+In addition, according to a report by the Asian Development Bank in 2019, the climate resilience design for low- and middle-cost housing that could resist cyclones and earthquakes, to which Myanmar is prone, needs to be considered (Asian Development Bank, 2019).

-Meanwhile, bank loans were too high for contractors, with a 13% interest rate (ADB, 2019), whereas the contractor received only 3% of the construction costs for construction management.
+While bank loans were too high for contractors with a 13% interest rate (Asian Development Bank, 2019), they received only 3% of the construction costs for construction management.
 This is a major problem for contractors because they are unable to access the needed capital to complete the project on time (Nyein and Hadikusumo, 2021).
-As a result, they are forced to either delay the project, which leads to further financial strain, or take out high-interest loans to cover the costs.
-Additionally, the current political climate and rising inflation rates (at the time of writing this paper) have contributed to further issues affecting the timely and cost-effective completion of PHCPM projects.
+As a result, they are forced to either delay the project which either leads to further financial strain or take out high-interest loans to cover the costs.
+Additionally, the current political climate and rising inflation rates (at the time of writing this article) have contributed to further issues affecting the timely and cost-effective completion of PHCPM projects.

-Currently, Myanmar can only provide just over 100,000 housing units during the period of 1990-2011 (51,649 units from 1990-2010 and 50,600 units from 2011-2021) (Naing, 2021).
+Myanmar provided just over 100,000 housing units from 1990 to 2021 (51,649 units from 1990 to 2010 and 50,600 units from 2011 to 2021) (Naing, 2021).
 In contrast, other Southeast Asian countries have been able to provide a greater number of housing units.
-Singapore, for example, has constructed one million housing units as of 2023, according to the Housing and Development Board (HDB, 2023).
-Furthermore, in Thailand, the 'Bann Eua-Arthorm' programme alone was able to produce about 600,000 housing units in 2010 (National Housing Authority [NHA], 2023).
+Singapore, for example, constructed one million housing units as of 2023, according to the Housing and Development Board (2023).
+Furthermore, in Thailand, the Bann Eua-Arthorm programme alone produced about 600,000 housing units in 2010 (National Housing Authority, 2023).

-Although Myanmar is still using traditional methods for public housing construction, in Southeast Asia, countries such as Thailand and Singapore have adopted different construction approaches (HDB, 2023).
+Myanmar is still using traditional methods for public housing construction, despite countries in Southeast Asia, such as Thailand and Singapore, having adopted different construction approaches (Housing and Development Board, 2023).
 The specific methods employed depend on each country's socio-economic context.
-To improve the efficiency, quality and sustainability, innovative techniques such as prefabrication, precast construction, modular construction and digital technology integration have been practiced worldwide, including in Southeast Asia (Latiffi et al., 2015; Mandala and Nayaka, 2023).
-These methods aim to streamline processes, reduce costs and ensure the provision of affordable and high-quality housing to their respective populations (Thai et al., 2020).
+To improve efficiency, quality and sustainability, innovative techniques such as prefabrication, precast construction, modular construction and digital technology integration have been practised worldwide, including in Southeast Asia (Latiffi, Mohd and Brahim, 2015; Mandala and Nayaka, 2023).
+These methods aim to streamline processes, reduce costs and ensure the provision of affordable and high-quality housing to their respective populations (Thai, Ngo and Uy, 2020).